 The purpose of a diagnosis is to help make better sense of a child’s strengths and challenges.
 This helps to provide everyone with a shared and accurate understanding of what approaches will be most helpful.

-- Firstly, list the autistic traits that your child presents with.
-The National Institute of Care and Excellence (NICE) provides a useful checklist for identifying possible autism spectrum disorder in under 19s here.
-Demand avoidant behaviour is listed as a sign and symptom under the ‘Responding to Others’ section.
+Firstly, list the autistic features that your child presents with.
+The National Institute of Care and Excellence (NICE) provides a list of features suggesting possible autism in children and young people here.
+Demand avoidant behaviour is listed under the ‘Responding to Others’ section.

-- Print off information about the PDA profile of autism and provide a brief summary of how you feel your child fits the key features
+Print off information about a PDA profile of autism and provide a brief summary of how you feel your child fits the key features.

-- Provide evidence from someone else who can support your descriptions of your child’s difficulties.
+Provide evidence from someone else who can support your descriptions of your child’s challenges.
 This person could be an extended family member, friend, teacher or an out of school activity leader.

-- Keep a diary about your child’s difficulties to give an overview of a typical week or month.
-Note down what happened in the lead up to the difficulty, how you dealt with the situation and what the outcome was (this helpful guide may be useful).
+Keep a diary about your child’s challenges to give an overview of a typical week or month.
+Note down what happened in the lead up to a challenging situation, how you dealt with it and what the outcome was (this helpful guide may be useful).

 There are three diagnostic pathways: your local NHS pathway, a referral to an NHS specialist or independent diagnostic centre, and private assessments.
 Each is explained in more detail below.